What is video email marketing?

 Now you just need to make the image a hyperlink.
 This means that when somebody clicks on it they will automatically be directed to a landing page on your website to watch it.

-There are arguments for and against making video play automatically once people come to your sight.
-If the video plays by itself then there is less that the reader has to do but at the same time many people prefer the option to click play as they may be in an office environment or in public.
+There are arguments for and against making videos play automatically once people come into view.
+If the video plays automatically, then there is less for the reader to do, but at the same time, many people prefer the option to click play, as they may be in an office environment or in public.

 #3: Get your audience to interact

-Now when somebody clicks the image in your email they’ll end up on your site with a video ready to watch.
-The next step is to ensure that once they watch the video they somehow take action.
-This is referred to as a ‘call to action‘ and can range from prompting the viewer to watch more of your content or better yet; submit their details for you to contact them.
-Setting up a call to action is pretty simple, depending on where your video is hosted will determine specifically how you do it.
+Now, when somebody clicks the image in your email, they’ll end up on your site with a video ready to watch.
+The next step is to ensure that, after watching the video, they take some form of action.
+This is referred to as a ‘call to action’ and can range from prompting the viewer to watch more of your content or, even better, submit their details so you can contact them.
+Setting up a call to action is relatively simple; the location where your video is hosted will determine the specific steps you take.

 How will I know if it’s working?

 The final step is to monitor the results of your campaign to see if it was all worth it.
-You might already get statistics about your email campaigns through the application you use to send them.
-Video is much the same but you’ll get these statistics through the service you use to host the videos.
-You’ll hopefully see the number of views on your video spike after you send the email out and the number of people visiting your website should also rise.
-Analysing these statistics will tell you what kind of content does and doesn’t work with your audience and you can adapt your next campaign accordingly.
+You may already have access to statistics about your email campaigns through the application you use to send them.
+Video is much the same, but you’ll get these statistics through the service you use to host the videos.
+You’ll hopefully see the number of views on your video spike after you send the email ou,t and the number of people visiting your website should also rise.
+Analysing these statistics will tell you what kind of content does and doesn’t work with your audience, and you can adapt your next campaign accordingly.

-If you want to make video content for your email marketing campaign then contact Dream Engine at our Melbourne offices today.
+If you want to create video content for your email marketing campaign, contact Dream Engine at our Melbourne office today.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-profit sector to connect with their audience more effectively by using video.